Bilateral relations Switzerland–Republic of Moldova

 Development cooperation and humanitarian aid

 Switzerland has been active in Moldova since 2000.
-The Swiss cooperation programme focuses on three areas: healthcare, local governance, and economic development and employment.
+The Swiss cooperation programme focuses on three areas: governance and social cohesion, economic development and resilience, and health and local public services.
 Switzerland has also provided funding to help refugees and vulnerable communities in Moldova affected by Russia's military aggression against Ukraine.
-Switzerland disbursed approximately CHF 35 million to Moldova in 2023 and is one of the country's main bilateral donors.
+Switzerland disbursed approximately CHF 26 million to Moldova in 2025 and is one of the country's main bilateral donors.

 Cultural exchanges